Seattle home prices down $80,000 from peak amid unprecedented spike in homes sitting unsold

 When the new Gridiron condos in Pioneer Square opened in March, developer Kevin Daniels announced 75 percent of the 95 market-rate condos were sold or pending.
 But seven and a half months later, officials at the building said the total that had actually followed through with a purchase was 57 percent.

-The Gridiron has now resorted to offering buyers a significant deal: It’s partnering with a local bank to offer condos for 3.5 percent down; compared to the average of about 20 percent down, buyers can save about $100,000 in up-front costs on a one-bedroom.
+The Gridiron has now resorted to offering buyers a significant deal: It’s partnering with a local bank to offer condos for 3.5 percent down; compared with the average of about 20 percent down, buyers can save about $100,000 in up-front costs on a one-bedroom.
 And it’s offering below-market mortgage interest rates starting at just 2.5 percent in the first year – a savings of nearly $700 a month over current rates, which are hovering near 4.8 percent.

 A combination of rising interest rates, burnout from buyers and flat-lining rents have helped tamp down homebuyer demand over the last six months.
 And more recently, brokers have reported that buyers who had been in the market are now pausing as they wait to see how far the market can fall.